 Additionally, monitor the additional metrics published by your queue software (Kafka or RabbitMQ) related to your queue’s performance.

 Apart from the generic metrics we discussed above, your application will likely have custom metrics that you want to track.
-Things like the number of completed orders, transactions in your application are application-specific business-specific.
+Things like the number of completed orders, transactions in your application are business-specific.
 These numbers give an assurance about how the overall system is performing.
 In case of an incident, these metrics also help to assess the real impact.

 Such metrics vary on a case-to-case basis.
 It could be a counter or a gauge, or a timer.
 You can use the libraries provided by your metrics platform to expose these metrics from your application.